JOSHUA PEARLSTEIN

 At Berklee, his philosophy has sharpened into obsession.
 He’s constantly writing and producing, refining a fully hands-on process that is unmistakably his.
 That includes intense vocal training with legendary coach Dave Stroud, whose work with Michael Jackson, Justin Timberlake, Bruno Mars, and Justin Bieber forms its own modern pop lineage.
 Stroud has pushed Pearlstein’s voice and performance approach to another level, preparing for a run of incendiary live shows around Boston with collaborator Derya Ertin.
 The mission isn’t modest: “We want the audience to remember the first time they saw us,” Pearlstein says.

 Pearlstein keeps his recording world intimate; his melodic world is built in apartments, dorm rooms, and the lived-in spaces where honesty has no polish to hide behind.
 “The most honest thing to me is recording in these non-studio spaces,” he explains.
 “It breathes life into the songs.”
-His creative circle remains small but potent: Ertin serves as best friend, manager, and collaborative engine; his girlfriend, Lera Shemi, mixes every track, transforming ideas into fully realized Joshua Pearlstein records, and a trusted mastering engineer locks each song into its final, unshakable form.
+His creative circle remains small but potent: Ertin serves as best friend, manager, and collaborative engine; Yianni AP mixes every track with precision, and multi-GRAMMY-winner John Greenham (Billie Eilish, FINNEAS) masters every song.

 That ecosystem, born of instinct and stubborn belief, drives his artistic ascent.
 In just over a year, he has amassed over a million streams and reached more than 150,000 listeners - not through marketing budgets or algorithmic hacks, but through intuition and refusal to blend in.
 His music isn’t crafted for playlists; it’s engineered to rupture.